 The first question to ask yourself is, are you injecting subcutaneously or intramuscularly?
 We strongly advise readers who buy our B12 to inject SQ.
-Reason is, IM shots are painful and put people off self-injecting.
-There’s also a slight risk of nerve injury.
+Reason is, IM shots are painful and put people off self-injecting, and there’s also a slight risk of nerve injury.
 In contrast, SQ shots are painless, don’t involve any such risk, and are great at delivering B12.

 B12 Subcutaneous Injection Sites

 Where to give a B12 shot subcutaneously?
 Here are four recommended spots:

 Not shown above, the buttock is another place where you may give B12 shots.
 For self-injection purposes, we normally recommend to inject in the stomach (around the belly button, see the picture above).
 It’s going to be the best B12 injection site for most people, because this area tends to have the most fat, and it’s easily accessible.

 Intramuscular B12 Injection Sites

 If you insist on injecting IM, the three most common vitamin B12 IM injection sites are the thigh, the upper-arm part of the shoulder, and the hips.
-Look at these images:
+See this slider:

 Illustrations from Clinical Procedures for Safer Patient Care, Doyle & McCutcheon.

 Need Injection Instructions?

 If learning where to give a B12 injection wasn’t enough for you, we have complete instructions on how to give B12 shots.
 It’s very easy.